 The cases below

-…are a few examples of just some of the hundreds of actual cases the law offices of Mulligan, Banham & Findley has fought to help injured people and their families.
-Names have been omitted in order to protect client confidentiality.
+…are a few examples of just some of the hundreds of actual cases the law offices of Mulligan, Banham & Findley has fought to help people, their families and their businesses.
+Often, names have been omitted in order to protect client confidentiality.

-MB&F attorneys Janice Mulligan and Brian Findley win Outstanding Trial Lawyer Awards from Consumer Attorneys of San Diego for their work on a 2018 medical malpractice, wrongful death trial.
-The $5.475 million verdict was the highest failure to diagnose verdict in California of the year.
+MB&F attorneys Janice Mulligan and Brian Findley win Outstanding Trial Lawyer Awards from Consumer Attorneys of San Diego for their work on a 2018 trial.
+The $5.475 million verdict was the highest failure to diagnose verdict in California that year.

 Jan Mulligan and Brian Findley tried this medical malpractice/wrongful death case in Orange County for over four weeks.
 The trial was against a hospital for nursing failure to adequately monitor a post-op thyroidectomy (neck surgery) patient.
 The patient developed a bleed in his neck.
 He, and his wife for him, complained of difficulty breathing over the course of about 5 hours post-op.
 They begged for a doctor but the nurses never got one, he was just given IV opiates until he fell asleep.
 When he woke up he turned blue, made the diver’s symbol for “no air,” and coded, suffering irreversible brain damage.
 He never woke up again, and finally had to be removed from life support.